 2. Purchasing Raw Materials on Credit to Reduce Costs

 You can control your restaurant costs by going for minimalist cash transactions and conducting all your purchases through the restaurant’s account on a credit basis.
-Usually, the raw materials purchased in cash are less in quantity and can turn out to be expensive as compared to when you purchase it in bulk.
+Usually, the raw materials purchased in cash are less in quantity and can turn out to be expensive as compared to when you are buying it in bulk.

 Purchasing the raw materials on credit is a good idea as it allows you to run your restaurant, generate revenue, and then pay off the credit for the money made.
 Consider the Credit Period before deciding your restaurant’s vendor.
 It is usually around 15-20 days but differs from vendor to vendor.
 Remember to establish the ground rules of payment, ordering, and receiving.
 Join a ‘Purchase Group’ if possible to significantly lower your restaurant costs.
 In a purchasing group because of the sheer number of buyers, the suppliers often lower the prices.